helm/charts/stable/rabbitmq/README.md

 - `ldap.server`: LDAP server host.
 No defaults.
 - `ldap.port`: LDAP server port. `389`.
 - `ldap.user_dn_pattern`: DN used to bind to LDAP. `cn=${username},dc=example,dc=org`.

-It's also possible to connect to LDAP servers using TLS.
-The following parameters allow this configuration:

 - `ldap.tls.enabled`: Enable TLS for LDAP connections.
 Defaults to `false`.
-- `ldap.tls.caCertificate`: CA certificate for LDAP connections.
-No defaults.
-- `ldap.tls.serverCertificate`: Server certificate for LDAP connections.
-No defaults.
-- `ldap.tls.serverKey`: Server key for LDAP connections.
-No defaults.
-- `ldap.tls.existingSecret`: Existing secret with certificate content to LDAP credentials.
-No defaults.

 For example: